jorgensd/adios4dolfinx/README.md

 - Reading and writing meshes, using `adios4dolfinx.read/write_mesh`
 - Reading checkpoints for any element (serial and parallel, one checkpoint per file).
 Use `adios4dolfinx.read/write_function`.

+> [!IMPORTANT]
+> For a checkpoint to be valid, you first have to store the mesh with `write_mesh`, then use `write_function` to append to the checkpoint file.

+> [!IMPORTANT]
+> A checkpoint file supports multiple functions and multiple time steps, as long as the functions are associated with the same mesh

+> [!IMPORTANT]
+> Only one mesh per file is allowed

 ## Legacy DOLFIN
 Only checkpoints for `Lagrange` or `DG` functions are supported from legacy DOLFIN